-Mj Rodriguez‘s acclaimed portrayal of Blanca Rodriguez-Evangelista on the series Pose, a period drama about ballroom culture.
-Rodriguez, who is of Afro-Puerto Rican descent, just made history after receiving an Emmy nomination in the lead drama actress category for her role.
-She’s now made history as the first transgender Emmy nominee for a major acting category, a major win for the trans community especially in a time when visibility and representation remain low.
-She starred in the series during it’s entire run from June 3, 2018 to June 6 2021 alongside a cast that also included Billy Porter and fellow trans actor, Indya Moore, who is of Haitian, Puerto Rican, and Dominican descent.
+Mj Rodriguez‘s acclaimed portrayal of Blanca Rodriguez-Evangelista on the series Pose, a period drama about ballroom culture, earned her a historic nomination.
+Rodriguez, who is of Afro-Puerto Rican descent, just made history after receiving an Emmy nomination in the lead drama actress category for her role as the first transgender Emmy nominee for a major acting category.
+This is a major win for the trans community especially in a time when visibility and representation remain low.
+She starred in the series during its entire run from June 3, 2018 to June 6 2021 alongside a cast that also included Billy Porter and fellow trans actor, Indya Moore, who is of Haitian, Puerto Rican, and Dominican descent.
 The nomination marks her first-ever recognition from the Television Academy and it comes after the series aired its final season.

 “I do believe this is a pivotal moment.
 There’s never been a trans woman who has been nominated as a leading outstanding actress and I feel like that pushes the needle forward so much for now the door to be knocked down for so many people — whether they be male or trans female, gender nonconforming, LGBTQIA+, it does not matter,” Rodriguez told Variety.

 She is the third openly transgender person to be nominated for an Emmy following actress and filmmaker Rain Valdez, who received an outstanding actress in a short form comedy or drama series nom for Razor Tongue in 2020, and Laverne Cox who in 2014 made history as the Emmy’s first ever openly transgender actor nominated for her role as Sophia Burset in Netflix’s acclaimed series Orange Is The New Black.